awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-setting-up.md

 Get-CWAIComponentConfiguration -ComponentName my-component -ResourceGroupName my-resource-group
 ```

-For more information about component configuration and for example JSON files, see [Component configuration](component-config.md)\.
+For more information about component configuration and for example JSON files, see [Work with component configurations](component-config.md)\.

-### Describe the recommended monitoring configuration of a component<a name="appinsights-describe-rec-monitoring"></a>
+#### Describe the recommended monitoring configuration of a component<a name="appinsights-describe-rec-monitoring"></a>

 **Describe the recommended monitoring configuration of a component using the AWS CLI**
 When the component is part of a \.NET Worker application, you can use the AWS CLI to describe the recommended monitoring configuration of a component called `my-component` in an application created on the resource group `my-resource-group`, by using the following command\.